 Location.
 42° 48.67′ N, 86° 2.179′ W. Marker is in Zeeland, Michigan, in Ottawa County.
-Marker is on Paw Paw Drive 0.3 miles east of 104th Avenue when traveling east.
-Touch for map.
+Marker is on Paw Paw Drive, 0.3 miles east of 104th Avenue when traveling east.
 Marker is located near west end of Paw Paw Footbridge in the Macatawa River Greenway Park.
 Marker is adjacent to foot path which extends beyond the east end of Paw Paw Drive.
+Touch for map.
 Marker is in this post office area: Zeeland MI 49464, United States of America.
+Touch for directions.

 Also see . . .

 In 1853 the Veneklasens moved their operation to Groningen, named after a northeastern province in the Netherlands, which they expected would become a thriving city between Holland and Zeeland.
 The first house made of Veneklasen brick was for Andries Steketee, located at 1811 112th Street.
 Hope College was also a customer, purchasing brick to build Van Vleck Hall in 1857.
 (Submitted on December 22, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)